 - On the trading floor, these traders buy or sell these securities on behalf of their clients or the organization that they work for.

-- A trading floor looks a circular area.
-It’s often called “a pit”, because when the traders trade they step down onto a certain area and buy/sell securities.
+- It looks like a circular area.
+It’s often called “a pit” because when the traders trade, they step down onto a certain area and buy/sell securities.

-- We can also find trading floors in investment banks, brokerage houses, in firms that are in trading business.
+- We can also find these in investment banks, brokerage houses, in firms that are in the trading business.

-- The traders buy/sell securities on the trading floors via telephone, internet, and another particular method.
+- The traders buy/sell securities on the trading floors via telephone, the internet, and another particular method.

 There is a particular method that the traders follow on the trading floor.
 It’s called the open outcry method.

-Under this method, the traders scream, offer hand gestures to signal to attract the attention.
+Under this method, the traders scream, offer hand gestures to signal to attract attention.

-In this section, we will discuss how the open outcry actually works.
-There are three ways, using which traders communicate for buying/selling securities on the trading floor.
+In this section, we will discuss how open outcry works.
+There are three ways using which traders communicate for buying/selling securities on the trading floor.

 - The most usual one is screaming from the top of their lungs and sharing the offers and the bids.

-- The second type of gesture is by waving arms like crazy to get the attention for the offers and bids.
+- The second type of gesture is by waving arms like crazy to get the attention of the offers and bids.

-- The last type of demeanour on the trading floor is using hand signals.
+- The last type of demeanour is using hand signals.

 As you can imagine, the trading floor is always volatile.
 When a trader sees a runner approaching with a brokering order, even before the order is his/hers, he starts screaming from the pit to get the attention of the appropriate broker.